-- 1. Introduce the participant to the (Return-to-Work) RTW Team and share information about the goal of the program as it relates to the individual's situation. - 2.
+- 1. Introduce the participant to the (Stay-at-Work/Return-to-Work) SAW/RTW Team and share information about the goal of the program as it relates to the individual's situation. - 2.
 Develop a comprehensive Return to Work Plan based on the information in Activity Prescription or Functional Assessment. - 3.
-Identify who will be responsible for the activities in the plan, when activities occur and establish a plan for communication between the participant and RTW Team.
+Identify who will be responsible for the activities in the plan, when activities occur and establish a plan for communication between the participant and SAW/RTW Team.

-The RTW Participant Planner will be shared with the individual for use in future meetings after this appointment.
+The RETAINWORKS Participant Planner will be shared with the individual for use in future meetings after this appointment. (optional)

-The MWS Coordinator will enter the RETAINWORKS Employment Plan into the KANSASWORKS.com RETAIN Treatment enrollment as the employment plan.
+The MWS Coordinator (AJC staff) will enter the RETAINWORKS Employment Plan into the KANSASWORKS.com RETAIN Treatment enrollment as the employment plan.
 Any health-related information will be kept in a separate, secure folder and not entered in the KANSASWORKS.com Management Information System.
 The plan must be signed by all parties to be effectively used to determine participant compliance.
 Updates to the plan require the approval of the participant, RTW Nurse Navigator, and the MWS Coordinator.